AndreiMoraru123/Hydra/README.md

 # Hydra
-##Multi task depth and segmentation estimates for computer vision in self driving cars
+## Multi task depth and segmentation estimation for computer vision in self driving cars

 #### Personal implementation of the ***Real-Time Joint Semantic Segmentation and Depth Estimation Using
 Asymmetric Annotations***